 At the State Board of Education meeting in January, CEA leaders and staff joined Ridgefield teacher Liz Misiewicz and Bridgeport new teacher coordinator and TEAM facilitator Michael Brosnan in calling on members to support the restoration of TEAM funding.
 Read more

-CEA President Sheila Cohen and AFT-Connecticut President Jan Hochadel sent a letter to legislators urging them to convene a special session to restore ECS funding.
+CEA President Sheila Cohen and AFT-Connecticut President Jan Hochadel today sent a letter to legislators urging them to convene a special session to restore ECS funding.
+Severe cuts in education funding are devastating the state’s public schools and shortchanging students’ education.

 At a town budget meeting December 18, hundreds of teachers, students, and community members made their views known by carrying signs and wearing stickers that said, “Cuts Hurt Kids,” “Fund Public Schools,” and “Every Student Matters.
 Every Teacher Matters.”